 The Apostle Paul wrote to Timothy in First Timothy 6:13, I give thee

-charge in the sight of God, who makes alive all things, and before Christ
+charge in the sight of God, who makes alive all things, and before Christ Jesus,

-Jesus, who before Pontius Pilate witnessed a good confession.
+who before Pontius Pilate witnessed a good confession.
 In the Bible

 verse previous to this one Paul mentioned that he knew that Timothy had professed a

-Jesus did.
-Before Pontius Pilate Jesus witnessed a good confession.
-If you want
+same thing that Jesus did.
+Before Pontius Pilate Jesus witnessed a

-to know one of the important reasons that God has left you here on the earth,
+good confession.
+If you want to know one of the important reasons that God has

-after you have believed in Him and grown in the knowledge of Him, God wants you
+left you here on the earth after you have believed in Jesus and have grown in

-to be a witness to a lost and dying world.
-Jesus Himself was a witness.
-Timothy
+the knowledge of Him, God wants you to be a witness to a lost and dying world.

-was a witness with encouragement from Paul.
-One of the ways in which you will
+Paul.
+One of the ways in which you will be judged at the judgment of believers

-in the presence of the lost people of the world.
+is how good of a witness you have been in the presence of the lost people of

-Of course, if you are a witness, at times there will be persecutions.
+Of course, if you are a witness, at times there will be

-They that live godly in Christ Jesus shall suffer persecution.
+that live godly in Christ Jesus shall suffer persecution.
 Perhaps the

 persecution will be scorn, perhaps it will be casting you out of their presence